camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 ```

 3. Based on the [Cluster Scaling APIs](../../zeebe-deployment/operations/cluster-scaling.md) you will send a request to the Zeebe Gateway to redistribute the load to the remaining brokers, thereby removing the lost brokers.
    In our example, we have lost region 1 and with that our uneven brokers.
-This means we will have to redistribute to our existing even nodes
+This means we will have to redistribute to our existing even brokers.

 ```bash
 curl -XPOST 'http://localhost:9600/actuator/cluster/brokers?force=true' -H 'Content-Type: application/json' -d '["0", "2", "4", "6"]'